ManOnDaMoon/omeka-s-module-RoleBasedNavigation/README.md

 ## Installing / Getting started

-RoleBasedNavigation is compatible with Omeka S v3.
+Starting v1.2, RoleBasedNavigation is compatible with Omeka S v4.

 * Download and unzip in your `omeka-s/modules` directory.
 * Rename the uncompressed folder to `RoleBasedNavigation`.